 Knowing how to choose the right tool(s) for your business, however, is still somewhat of a tricky game for many organisations.
 This is because customer feedback tools are very diverse in purpose.
-They use various collection techniques, collect different forms of customer feedback, report differently and provide different kinds of insights for the user.
+They use various collection techniques, gather different forms of customer feedback, report differently and provide different kinds of insights for the user.

 - Voice of the Customer (VoC) Tools